countable-web/open-source-corporation/peopleops/getting_started/PROJECT_MANAGEMENT.md

   * Every project has a "Purpose" which must be documented and visible.
   * Every project has at least one [Objectve and Key Result](../../OKRS.md) every month.
   * We use Scrum like [this](./SCRUM.md).
-  * Every day, try to get some (feedback)[../FEEDBACK_LOOPS.md] on your work.
+  * Every day, try to get some [feedback](../FEEDBACK_LOOPS.md) on your work.
-  * Every day, coordinate with team mates on slack and (prioritize)[./PRIORITIES.md].
+  * Every day, coordinate with team mates on slack and [prioritize](./PRIORITIES.md).
   * Work together to minimize the amount of time anyone is blocked or waiting for someone's output as their input.
+The list of items in which people depend on each other's work is called the [critical path](./CRITICAL_PATH.md).

 ### Tools